bcgov/nr-water-licensed-works-backup/docs/developer-guide/index.md

 For whoever runs, fixes, or extends this pipeline.

-The people who maintain this repository are GIS professionals who know Python, ArcGIS, and spatial data — not necessarily software developers.
 The code is written to be read top to bottom in a single file, without following abstractions across a dozen others: functions rather than classes, flat modules, and no magic numbers — every tunable value lives in `config.yml`, with the reasoning for it in a comment beside the value.